Back to basics.

 OEM functionality*.

 Retaining all OEM functionality was key for my use: the lock, lights, liner and everything else in between need to bolt in without a fuss or modifications.
-These features have been PITA on all my other trunks as well.
+These features have been a problem on all my other trunks.

 The only missing cut out on this trunk are for the badges.
 However, there are small indentions showing where to punch and drill.
 I unfortunately couldn't catch it with the lighting at the shop.